allenai/allennlp-guide/README.md

 ---

-This course was initially forked from the [`course-starter-python`](https://github.com/ines/course-starter-python) template developed by Ines Montani.
+This guide was initially forked from the [`course-starter-python`](https://github.com/ines/course-starter-python) template developed by Ines Montani.